A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Preliminaries

-We will denote by $\Xi^G$ the Harish-Chandra function.
+We will denote by $\gls{XiG}$ the Harish-Chandra function.
 Let us recall its definition.
-Let $P_{min}$ be a minimal parabolic subgroup of $G$ and let $K$ be a maximal compact subgroup of $G(F)$ which is special in the $p$-adic case.
-Then we have $G(F)=P_{min}(F)K$ (Iwasawa decomposition).
-Consider the (smooth normalized) induced representation (cf subsection \ref{section 2.3})
+Let $P_{\mini}$ be a minimal parabolic subgroup of $G$ and let $K$ be a maximal compact subgroup of $G(F)$ which is special in the $p$-adic case.
+Then we have $G(F)=P_{\mini}(F)K$ (Iwasawa decomposition).
+Consider the (smooth and normalized) induced representation (cf.\ Section \ref{section 2.3})

 that we equip with the scalar product